murase-brisys/mcp-bigquery-server/README.md

 ### What Can It Do? 📊

 - Run SQL queries by just asking questions in plain English
+- Access both tables and materialized views in your datasets
-- Explore your dataset schemas
+- Explore dataset schemas with clear labeling of resource types (tables vs views)
 - Analyze data within safe limits (1GB query limit by default)
 - Keep your data secure (read-only access)